ULB-Metronu/georges/README.md

 <img src="docs/_static/georges.png" alt="drawing" width="300"/>

 ## Design
-The aim of this library is to unify the description and computation of particle accelerator beamlines for different tools (MAD-X, PTC, BDSim and G4Beamline at this stage) in a unique Python library.

-* Fermi
-* Manzoni

-Beamlines are loaded using *georges-core*.
-Support tools are also provided, notably a plotting library (entirely based on *Matplotlib*) which provides plotting capabilities for various optics computation (beam envelope, Twiss parameters, etc.).
+`Georges` provides a formalism for propagating many particles through magnetic elements while considering energy degradation by implementing the Fermi-Eyges technique.
+Beamlines are loaded and converted using [Georges-core](https://ulb-metronu.github.io/georges-core/index.html), where support tools are also provided, notably a plotting library (entirely based on Matplotlib and Plotly).
+It provides plotting capabilities for various optics computations (beam envelope, Twiss parameters, ...).
+Additionally, `Georges` includes a module for analyzing Bragg Peaks and estimating clinical properties such as R90 or lateral penumbra.
+It is also possible to determine the weight of each Bragg Peak in order to compute a Spread Out Bragg Peak (SOBP).

 ## Installation
 `georges` is available from PyPI with pip: